swh/classification-gold-standard/README.md

  * Serial no. - the serial number of the publication, to allow identification of the publication, in the EPO [country-code][number][kind-code] format.
  * Title - the title as published, to aid cross-checking
  * Publication date - date the patent was published by the PO

+Alongside the classification data are the scope notes, in a .txt file with the same base name.